 - IP Routing: One of the important advantages of ISCSI is that it uses TCP/IP Protocol.
-TCP/IP allows long-distance IP routing without the need of external gateway hardware.
+TCP/IP allows long-distance IP routing without the need for external gateway hardware.
 It also provides high flexibility and a huge storage network environment.

 - Security: Internet Security Protocol is used for securing IP traffic in the network by authenticating and encrypting each data packets received in the network.

-- Standard Ethernet: iSCSI uses Standard Ethernet and because of this, it does not require expensive components to be built for this protocol.
+- Standard Ethernet: iSCSI uses Standard Ethernet, and because of this, it does not require expensive components to be built for this protocol.

 Features of NFS

 - Remote Procedural Call (RPC): RPC is available for both the servers – NFS and Client for NFS.
-This service replaces Transport Device Interface for better support and best scalability.
+This service replaces the Transport Device Interface for better support and best scalability.